emilhe/dash-extensions/README.md

 The `enrich` module enables a number of _transforms_ that add functionality and/or syntactic sugar to Dash.
 Examples include

-* Making it possible to target an `Output` by multiple callbacks via the `MultiplexerTransform`
+* Making it possible to avoid invoking a callback _if it is already running_ via the `BlockingCallbackTransform`
 * Enabling logging from within Dash callbacks via the `LogTransform`
 * Improving app performance via the `ServersideOutputTransform`

 to name a few.
 To enable interactivity, the documentation has been moved to a [separate page](http://dash-extensions.com).

-NB: The 0.1.0 version introduces a number of breaking changes, see the changelog for details.
+NB: The 1.0.0 version introduces a number of breaking changes, see documentation for details.